kanchanchy/Hotspot-Analysis-Taxitrip-Data/README.md

 # Hotzone analysis

-It performs a range join operation on a rectangle datasets and a point dataset.
+It performs a range join operation on a rectangle dataset and a point dataset.
 For each rectangle, the number of points located within the rectangle is obtained.
 The hotter rectangle means that it include more points.
 So the operation is to calculate the hotness of all the rectangles.
 The output is all zones with their count, sorted by "rectangle" string in an ascending order.

 # Hotspot Analysis